How is Zeffy free?

 The Statement of Activities

-A nonprofit's Statement of Activities is like a for-profit income statement.
+A nonprofit's Statement of Activities is like a for-profit income statement in nonprofit accounting.
 You'll list revenue and expenses accrued over the year and create alignment with any restricted funds.

 The outcome is a clear view of how donations are being used to share with an accountant, board members, or other stakeholders.
-It’s common practice to review the Statement of Activities monthly, quarterly, and annually.
+Reviewing the Statement of Activities monthly, quarterly, and annually is standard practice.

 • Revenue typically comes from donations, memberships, grants, and sponsorships.

-• Expenses typically come from rentals, meals, and other administrative or operational costs.
+• Expenses typically come from rentals, meals, and other operational or administrative costs.

 • You'll want to categorize all revenue and expenses by the fund or program they align to.